 Sugar

-• Wash and dry produce. • Quarter lemon. • Heat a large dry pan over high heat.
+Heat a large dry pan over high heat.
 Add salami and cook, stirring occasionally, until slightly crispy, 3-5 minutes.
 Turn off heat; transfer to a paper-towel-lined plate.
 Wipe out pan.

-• Combine cream sauce base, garlic powder, and 1 1⁄2 cups water (3 cups for 4 servings) in pan used for salami over high heat.
+Combine cream sauce base, garlic powder, and 1½ cups water (3 cups for 4 servings) in same pan over high heat.
 Bring to a boil, then add fettuccine (gently pulling the noodles apart with your hands first).
-Stir to combine, then reduce heat to medium low.
-Simmer, stirring frequently, until noodles are tender, 5-7 minutes.
-TIP: If sauce seems too thick, add splashes of water as needed. • Turn off heat.
-Taste and season with salt and pepper if desired.
+Stir to combine, then reduce heat to medium-low.
+Simmer uncovered, stirring frequently, until noodles are tender, 5-7 minutes.
+TIP: If sauce seems too thick, add splashes of water as needed.

-• While pasta cooks, in a large bowl, whisk together 11⁄2 TBSP olive oil, 1⁄4 tsp sugar, juice from one lemon wedge, a pinch of salt, and pepper (3 TBSP olive oil, 1⁄2 tsp sugar, and juice from two lemon wedges for 4 servings).
+While pasta cooks, in a large bowl, whisk together juice from one lemon wedge, 1½ TBSP olive oil, ¼ tsp sugar (juice from two wedges, 3 TBSP olive oil, and ½ tsp sugar for 4 servings), a pinch of salt, and pepper.
 Add arugula and Parmesan; toss to combine.
-Taste and season with salt, pepper, and another squeeze of lemon juice if desired. • Divide pasta between shallow bowls.
-Top with salami and as many chili flakes as you like.
-Divide salad between plates or bowls.
-Serve with any remaining lemon wedges on the side.
+Taste and season with salt, pepper, and another squeeze of lemon juice if desired.